 Don’t Automate, Obliterate!

-Our business simulation is intended to show the business impact of improving and even redesigning a rather simple business process – the effect of BPR.
+Our business simulation is intended to show the business impact of improving and even redesigning a rather simple business process – the effect of Business Process Re-engineering (BPR).
 Basic yet powerful tools come to play.
-Process KPIs as well as customer satisfaction and customer KPIs are measured to gauge the degree of improvement.
-Since we have been running this simulation nearly a hundred times with teams from different industries and for employees at various organisational levels, we have observed the following interesting behaviours:
+Process KPIs as well as customer satisfaction and customer KPIs are a gauge for the degree of improvement.
+We have been running this simulation nearly a hundred times with teams from different industries.
+We had employees at various organisational levels.
+Yet, we have observed the following interesting behaviours:

-1. After experiencing the initial round of the simulation with intentionally sub-optimal process design, teams very frequently raise two requests: more staff, IT support.
+- After experiencing the initial round of the simulation with intentionally sub-optimal process design, teams very frequently raise two requests: need more staff, need IT support.

 Our simulated process has a few intended flaws built in.
-The most time-consuming process step, for example, can be easily improved with one very simple change that costs nothing whatsoever.
-This would lead to a much better flow and a reduction or even a complete removal of the backlog that usually builds up in front of this process step.
+The most time-consuming process step shows a backlog building up.
+That step can be easily improved with one very simple change that costs nothing whatsoever.
+This would lead to a much better flow.
+Additionally, this would give a reduction or even a complete removal of the backlog.
 However, only less than 10% of all participating teams find this “trick” without help by the facilitator.
-More than 50% of all teams try to add manpower to this task and opt for automating this step instead of looking closer and removing the obstacle.
+More than 50% of all teams try to add manpower to this task.
+Or, they opt for automating this step instead of looking closer and removing the obstacle.

 The sobering fact is, that teams tend to automate before understanding the process.

 Why is this like that?
-It seems that IT support, an Android or iPhone App is used as a silver bullet for many problems.
+It seems that IT support, an Android or iPhone App serve as silver bullets for many problems.
 Nowadays, Cloud-computing is the up-to-date method and can’t be wrong.
 Opposing against these approaches is like fighting against the time.
 Good old process mapping and process improvement seem like outdated approaches that belong to previous generations.
 Michael Hammer, the godfather of business process re-engineering, once said

 Automating a mess yields an automated mess.

 Our teams usually end their business simulation successfully.
-After being taught some eye-opening truth about the process, they are able to cut the lead time drastically, increase customer satisfaction to the highest level and have even fun doing so.
+After learning and experiencing some eye-opening truth about the process, they are able to cut the lead time drastically, increase customer satisfaction to the highest level and have even fun doing so.

 Only a small percentage of this improvement is due to IT support.
 Most of it is a result of understanding the process and optimising the flow using good old BPR tools.